What is the status of the U.S. nuclear industry?

 When will new reactors in the United States come online?

-The two new reactors that are now under construction—Vogtle Units 3 and 4—are expected to come online between 2019 and 2020.
+The two new reactors that are now under construction—Vogtle Units 3 and 4—in Georgia are expected to come online between 2021 and 2022.

-The U.S. Energy Information Administration (EIA) projects in the Annual Energy Outlook 2018 Reference case that new nuclear electricity generation capacity will be added in 2019 and 2020, but that capacity retirements and derating of some reactors will result in less total nuclear electricity generation capacity than in 2017 and in every year through 2050.
+The U.S. Energy Information Administration (EIA) projects in the Annual Energy Outlook 2019 Reference case that new nuclear electricity generation capacity will be added in 2021, but capacity retirements and derating of some reactors will result in less total nuclear electricity generation capacity than in 2018 and in every year through 2050.